fcbg-hnp-meeg/best-practice/git.md

 Replace local changes
 =====================

-To replace local changes in your working tree with the last content in HEAD:
+To replace local changes in your working tree with the last content in _HEAD_:

     git checkout -- <filename>
 Changes already added to the INDEX, as well as new files, will be kept.